leangjia/blender_docs/manual/physics/fluid/type/flow.rst

       The object on the left uses 0 subframes, while the one on the right uses 6.

 Smoke Color
-   Color of emitted smoke.
+   The color of emitted smoke.
 When smoke of different colors are mixed they will blend together, eventually settling into a new combined color.

    .. figure:: /images/physics_smoke_types_flow-object_color-blending.jpg